-In a large bowl, add the following: pumpkin puree (100% pumpkin – no fillers), heavy cream, low carb sweetener (granular Swerve or similar), whey protein powder, pumpkin pie spice, and xanthan gum.
-Xanthan gum is a zero carb thickener that I featured in my tips on how to make soft scoop low carb ice cream!
+Add some pumpkin puree (100% pumpkin – no fillers), heavy cream, allulose sweetener and pumpkin pie spice to a blender.
+Allulose is a keto sweetener that I featured in my tips on how to make soft scoop low carb ice cream!
 It really makes a huge difference to the scoopability of the final ice cream!

 Low Carb Pumpkin and Bacon Ice Cream #lowcarb #Keto #LCHF #sugarfree #bacon Click To Tweet

-- In a large bowl, add everything apart from the bacon.
-Use a stick blender to whizz everything together until smooth.
+- Add everything apart from the bacon to a blender and blend until smooth.

 - Pour the mixture into an ice cream maker.
 Churn until ice crystals are starting to form, then remove the churning blade.